Medline General Terms and Conditions of Sale

 (2) Customer undertakes (a) to keep all Confidential Information strictly confidential and (b) not to use any Confidential Information for any purpose other than in complying with its obligations under the Contract and these General Terms and (c) not to disclose any Confidential Information to any person other than its officers and employees, except to the extent it is necessary for the purpose of performing its obligations under the Contract and these General Terms.
 The undertaking shall not apply to the extent Confidential Information is information in the public domain through no fault of Customer or Customer is required to disclose it by law.
 Any breach of Customer’s obligations under this clause 18 by its officers and employees shall be deemed to be a breach by Customer.
 Except to the extent required under applicable law or necessary for the performance of surviving obligations under the Contract, all Confidential Information shall be returned to Medline or, if requested, destroyed upon termination or expiry of the Contract.

-(1) The Contract shall in all respects be governed by, and construed in accordance with the laws of the Netherlands excluding the rules relating to the conflict of laws and the 1980 Vienna Convention on the international sale of goods.
+(1) The Contract and any non-contractual obligations arising out of or in connection with it shall in all respects be governed by, and construed in accordance with the laws of Ireland, excluding the rules relating to the conflict of laws and the 1980 Vienna Convention on the international sale of goods.

-(2) The Parties agree to submit any and all disputes arising under the Contract to the competent court in Arnhem and both parties consent, regardless of any law or treaty to the contrary, to the exclusive jurisdiction of such court.
+(2) The Parties agree to submit any and all disputes arising out of or in connection with the Contract (including any and all disputes relating to any non-contractual obligations arising out of or in connection with the Contract) to the competent court in Dublin and both parties consent, regardless of any law or treaty to the contrary, to the exclusive jurisdiction of such court.

 (1) Customer has no right, power or authority to bind Medline to any agreement or obligation in relation to any third party.
 These General Terms and any Contract is binding on and inures to the benefit of each of Medline’s and Customer's respective successors and assigns.